 Elegant holiday home w/ rooftop terrace 20m piazza

 Casa dei fiori is a boutique holiday home located in Ostuni's 18th century zone and literally minutes from its main piazza and historical centre.
 Recently renovated with taste, the house combines antique construction with modern amenities and luxurious touches such as the walk-in shower and modern kitchenette with induction stove.
-The romantic main bedroom has a queen size bed and a fireplace, while in the alcove a sofa bed can accomodate an adult or two children comfortably.
+The romantic main bedroom has a custom made and ultra comfortable queen size bed and the original stone fireplace, while in the alcove a sofa bed can accomodate an adult or two children comfortably.
 Panoramic two level rooftop terrace with 360 degree view is great for lazying under the sun or a BBQ under the stars.

 |Nearest beach||8 km|

 |Will consider||Long term lets (over 1 month)|

 |Nearest Amenities||100 m|

 |Notes||Some pets are welcome - please contact the owner, Yes, smoking allowed|

 |General||Central heating, Air conditioning, TV, CD player, Wi-Fi available|